-Physical methods showed that this denatured form of ribonuclease had lost all detectable secondary and tertiary structure, although its amino acid sequence (primary structure) was intact.
+Physical methods showed that this denatured form of ribonuclease had lost all detectable secondary and tertiary structures, although its amino acid sequence (primary structure) was intact.

-These bonding interactions may be stronger than the hydrogen bonds between amide groups holding the helical structure.
-As a result, bonding interactions between “side chains” may cause a number of folds, bends, and loops in the protein chain.
+These binding interactions may be stronger than the hydrogen bonds between amide groups holding the helical structure.
+As a result, bonding interactions between “side chains” may cause several folds, bends, and loops in the protein chain.
 Different fragments of the same chain may become bonded together.

-There are four forces that stabilize the tertiary level of proteins between “side chains” including hydrogen bonding, salt bridges, disulfide bonds, and non-polar hydrophobic interactions.
+Four forces stabilize the tertiary level of proteins between “side chains” including hydrogen bonding, salt bridges, disulfide bonds, and non-polar hydrophobic interactions.